Mull Base

 [833 AS] Cambridge on the Line

 ARRANMORE -- 832 AS -- We now control Dublin, with the wealth of its gold belonging to the miners who extract it.
-This also means we are responsible for protecting what is ours, and preventing invaders and usurpers from undoing our hard work.
-The Corsairs have long been a presence in Dublin that we have curtailed, but our expelling the Bretonians has emboldened the pirates to invade in force.
+We are responsible for protecting what is ours, and repelling invaders and thieves.
+The Corsairs have long been an thorn in our side, but expelling the Bretonians has emboldened the pirates to invade in force.
 We mourn for the loss of our brothers and sisters aboard the Hood, who the Corsairs murdered in cold blood.
-Additionally, many of the system's jump holes lost phase alignment when the New London jump gate was destroyed, meaning we are no longer able to access Omega 48 or Leeds for supplies.
+Many of the system's jump holes lost phase alignment when the New London Jump Gate was destroyed, meaning we are no longer able to access Omega-49 or Leeds for supplies.
 Both the barbaric Corsairs and cowardly Bretonians want to starve us out by blockading the New London jump hole, which is the last stable exit we are aware of.
-For a Free Dublin to survive, we will need supplies from the Junkers of Trafalgar or the Zoners of Freeport 1.
-Arranmore is requiring each Molly station to immediately dispatch a wing of their best smugglers for service in Dublin.
+For a Free Dublin to survive, we require each Molly station to immediately dispatch a wing of their best smugglers for service.

 [831 AS] Jump Hole Upheaval Causes Chaos